MLH/mlh-policies/member-event-guidelines.md

    **StandOut Stickers**. ([https://www.standoutstickers.com/](https://www.standoutstickers.com/)) We wanted to ensure our organizers continued to have access to high-quality stickers this season.
 Our friends at StandOut Stickers have your back.
    * **Continental US.** 10% discount plus free shipping on your order.
    * **UK, EU, APAC, Alaska, and Hawaii.** 15% off the entire order.
 Shipping costs will vary.
-   * **Want an even better deal?** You’ll receive $100 in credit just for displaying the StandOut Stickers logo ([https://drive.google.com/file/d/193NuUywhu-6skR6IkDwSV6jJRmVCup4i/view?usp=sharing](https://drive.google.com/file/d/193NuUywhu-6skR6IkDwSV6jJRmVCup4i/view?usp=sharing)) on your website linked with [hackp.ac/mlh-standoutstickers-hackathons](https://hackp.ac/mlh-standoutstickers-hackathons).
+   * **Want an even better deal?** You’ll receive $125 in credit just for displaying the StandOut Stickers logo ([https://drive.google.com/file/d/193NuUywhu-6skR6IkDwSV6jJRmVCup4i/view?usp=sharing](https://drive.google.com/file/d/193NuUywhu-6skR6IkDwSV6jJRmVCup4i/view?usp=sharing)) on your website linked with [hackp.ac/mlh-standoutstickers-hackathons](https://hackp.ac/mlh-standoutstickers-hackathons).

    **Brand Makers** ([https://www.brandmakers.com/](https://www.brandmakers.com/)).
 If you’re looking to produce anything from tee-shirts to mugs, Brand Makers can help.
 They are MLH’s preferred vendor for all of our own physical swag.
 MLH works with Brand Makers for our Season Tees, MLH Hackcon Jackets, and more).

 **GitHub Education Grant** ([https://news.mlh.io/mlh-github-education-grants-supporting-diverse-hacker-communities-03-30-2022](https://news.mlh.io/mlh-github-education-grants-supporting-diverse-hacker-communities-03-30-2022)).
-The GitHub Education is offering grants up to $1,000 USD (or the currency equivalent in your country or region) to select hackathons.
+GitHub Education is offering grants up to $1,000 USD (or the currency equivalent in your country or region) to select hackathons.
 All Member Events are encouraged to apply as part of their application process.
 GitHub Education is primarily awarding these grants to events that focus on diversity, equity, and inclusion.
 If you are awarded a GitHub Education Grant for your hackathon, you will need to complete and submit a post-event report.

 **Pre-Event Call with Staff**.
 Every Member Event gets a dedicated MLHer to work with on the weekend of their event.
-You’ll get an invitation for a 30-45 minute chat with them a couple of weeks before your event.
-They will discuss any remaining logistics, judging, mini-events, and answer any questions you may have.
+You’ll get an invitation for a 30 minute chat with them a couple of weeks before your event.
+They will discuss any remaining logistics such as mini-event timing, confirming start and end times, and exchanging contact information so you can easily reach each other over the weekend.

 ## During your hackathon:

-**Day-of Support.** A representative from MLH will join you and your team to support you during the hackathon as an extension of your organizing team.
+**Day-of Support.** A representative from MLH will join you and your team to support you during the hackathon in-person as an extension of your organizing team.
 They’re able to help you with anything you need like making sure the event runs on time, mentoring hackers, coordinating judging alongside the event’s organizers, or even practicing the opening ceremony with you.
 They also have extensive experience resolving conflicts with hackers, sponsors, or even organizing teams.

-**In-Person Support.** Representatives travel to events and therefore it will only be possible for MLH to provide a physical representative if you’re running an in-person hackathon and travel is deemed safe by both the representative and relevant health authorities.
-If travel is not possible, our staff will support your organizing team remotely.

 **Incidents Management.** MLH Member Events are safe and welcoming spaces.
 In order to do this, we require that all attendees, sponsors, and organizers adhere to the MLH Code of Conduct ([http://mlh.io/code-of-conduct](http://mlh.io/code-of-conduct)).
 If a situation arises where someone violates the Code of Conduct, your MLHer will work with our full-time Incidents Team to address the situation with you and anyone involved.
 Our team has extensive training and experience to handle these situations so you don’t have to.

 **Software For Hackers.** As an MLH Member Event, we offer software to every hacker at your event.
 Every hacker who registers for a Member Event gets access to discounts and freebies from our partners through the MLH Software Lab.
 This includes services like web hosting credit for free domain names and more.

-**Software For Organizers:** Every organizing team will have access to premium Zoom (https://zoom.us/) and Streamyard (https://streamyard.com/) accounts for free during the week leading up to and the weekend of the hackathon, upon request.
-For digital events, in particular, we know how impactful having the premium version of these tools can be.

 **Mini-Events (https://guide.mlh.io/organizer-resources/host-exciting-mini-events/mlh-mini-events)**.
 Your MLH representative will run at least one mini-event during your hackathon (remember to reserve 1 hour before 9 PM local time) to provide a fun break from hacking.
 Some of our partners work with us to run custom mini-events at hackathons.
 When we have a partner mini-event, we’ll run that mini-event at your hackathon.
-If we run a partner mini-event, you’ll be able to have your MLH representative run an additional mini-event from our non-partnered selection:
+If we run a partner mini-event, you can also choose to have your MLH representative run an additional mini-event from our non-partnered selection:

-**Current Partner Mini-Events
-* Snyk Cybersecurity Challenge: In this partner mini-event, we'll guide your hackers through solving a capture the flag.

-**Current Mini-Events
+**Current Mini-Events**
 * !Light: Participants remake a chosen website using their best (or worst) HTML and CSS skills in a limited amount of time.
 * Werewolf: Mystery game where participants all play a part of either Werewolf, See, Doctor, Witch, or Villager.
 Non-tech game that anyone can play.
 * Bob Ross Painting: Paint like Bob Ross but in an ancient version of Windows Paint while watching Bob Ross on Twitch.
 It’s funny AND impressive!
 * SlideShow Karaoke: Improv but with a slide deck chosen at random or created by someone with a sense of humor.
 Participants don’t know what they are presenting until it’s time to present.

 **Season and Sponsor Swag.** Your event will receive assorted swag including season stickers, event-specific “I Demoed” stickers, MLH stickers, and select MLH sponsor swag.
 Events may also receive assorted swag from MLH season sponsors such as pens and t-shirts.
 Swag availability may vary depending on supply.
-For digital hackathons, we ship letters to your hackers post-event that include stickers and a thank you card.

 **Judging Support.** We know that judging is one of the most stressful periods during a hackathon.
 We offer judging templates, resources, and tutorials for all Member Events to utilize.
 In addition, our MLH representative can assist you with running demos and judging during your event in a fair, standardized way. _You are still expected to recruit and coordinate the arrival of judges prior to the event._

 **Project Cheating Resolution**.
-Particularly at digital events, we’ve seen an increase in the number of fake projects.
-Regardless of if your event is in-person or digital, if there are projects suspected of cheating submitted to your hackathon, the MLH team will follow our Cheating Response Procedure  (https://github.com/MLH/mlh-policies/blob/master/cheating-response.md) to investigate the projects.
+We’ve seen an increase in the number of fake projects.
+If there are projects suspected of cheating submitted to your hackathon, the MLH team will follow our Cheating Response Procedure  (https://github.com/MLH/mlh-policies/blob/master/cheating-response.md) to investigate the projects.
 Our team is able to conduct in-depth cheating investigations and track cheating across events.

 **Prizes.** All Member Events are provided with special prizes to hand out to hackers.
-For your event’s overall winners, we provide MLH Winner Pins, MLH Season Tees, and a Fast Track MLH Fellowship (https://fellowship.mlh.io/) Interview, should your winners choose to apply.
+For your event’s overall winners, we provide MLH Winner Pins.
 We also provide select MLH partner category prizes ([http://hack.mlh.io/prizes](http://hack.mlh.io/prizes)). _MLH will confirm the final prize list with your event during your pre-event call before your hackathon._ Your team will need to add our prize list to your submission platform, but we partner with Devpost to make this easier.
 As a result, by becoming a Member Event, your hackathon page may automatically include MLH branding, prizes, and/or allow us direct access.

 **MLH Emergency Budget.** We understand that things may happen that you didn't plan for that create unexpected costs.
 To help plan for these instances, your event has the benefit of tapping into the MLH Emergency Budget.
 This is an up to $1000 fund that can be used for anything your event may need.
 To qualify for use of these funds, you will need to have exhausted your own emergency budget and considered other changes to your budget to account for this cost.
 You’ll also need to work with your MLHer on-site to verify the need.